haydendoyle1/haydendoyle1.github.io/_posts/2023-05-08-Getting_Started_With _FastAI.md

 Also mentioned in this lesson is collaborative filtersing where it trains a little lower and higher of maximum and minimum points.
 The valid_loss column in the training table shows the Mean Squared Error (MSE) of the model. `learn.show_results()` shows the rating and predicted rating of the model.

+## My own Classifier
+Following the lesson I created my own image classifier that can classify 10 different animals:

+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.

+## Thank-you for Reading!
 This is a loonnnng post, but this first lesson is a great introduction to Deep Learning and what it's all about!